DawsonLind/DawsonLind/README.md

 Most of my production work lives in private enterprise repositories, but here are a few of my personal projects!

-I love building internal tools, AI products, enterprise integrations, and helping nontechnical teams adopt better software.
+I love building internal tools, AI products, enterprise integrations, and working with teams adopt better software.

 ---